Zoom on the Yamaha EF5500D

 Power & Run Time

-At a noise rating of 74.1 dBA (just slightly more noisy than a vacuum cleaner), the generator offers the possibility to start the device via a simple traditional pull-start mechanism.
+The generator is rated for a noise of 74.1 dBA (just slightly more noisy than a vacuum cleaner).
+Its starting mechanism is based on a conventional pull-start mechanism.

-Thanks to a fuel capacity of 6.9 gallons, the EF5500D can operate for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.51 GPH).
+The fuel capacity of 6.9 gallons allows the EF5500D to operate for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.51 GPH).

-This Yamaha generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+While this Yamaha generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
 Besides, due to the featured twist-lock L14-30R receptacle, the EF5500D is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

-With its dimensions of L21.9 x W29 x H31.5 in, the conventional, open frame design of the Yamaha EF5500D offers stability and allows the generator to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The dimensions of the Yamaha EF5500D, which are L29.1 x W29 x H31.5 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+This type of design is ideal for tough environments and heavy outdoor use.

-Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 221.7 pounds.
-Never less, it can still be moved quite conveniently with the help of a wheel kit and a folding handle, once it is placed on the ground.
+Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 216.1 pounds.
+Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.

-Besides the usual set of documentation and user manual to get you promptly started, Yamaha also included a tool kit in the EF5500D's packaging.
+Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Yamaha also included a tool kit in the EF5500D's packaging.

 The Yamaha EF5500D is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Yamaha EF5500D versus other generators